JetBrains/teamcity-documentation/topics/how-to-configure-cicd-for-jetbrains-space.md

 2. As it is the first time you connect this server to your Space instance, you have to authenticate in Space via your user profile.
 Click __Sign in to Space__ and accept the access request.
 Next time, you won't have to confirm it again, unless you sign out or change your password.
    <img src="create-project-from-space.png" width="706" alt="Create a project from a Space repository"/>
    >If you get the _OAuth 2.0 Error_, this might mean that the _Redirect URI_ has not been configured properly in Step 1 of the preliminary setup.
 Make sure to [revise it](#redirect-uri).
 Note that Space supports only HTTPS connection.
-3. The project creation wizard will display a list of all Space projects your user has access to.
-Choose a repository and wait until TeamCity verifies the connection settings.
+3. The project creation wizard displays a list of all Space projects your user has access to.
+Choose a repository by clicking on it and wait until TeamCity verifies the connection settings.
 4. Now it's time to configure the main settings of the new project and its [VCS root](vcs-root.md).
 You can always adjust them later.
    * _Project name_ and the name of its first [build configuration](managing-builds.md).
    * _VCS root_: (read-only) matches the URL of a repository you choose in Step 3.